This post is also available in: Ελληνικά

 Although it’s tough to choose, here are the best small town to see in Alsace, plus all the info you need to go there.

 But with so many places to see, how do you know which ones are worth your time and which are tourist traps?
 To help you out, I wrote for you this complete guide to the best places to visit in Alsace.

 Alsace is a region in the northeast of France, which borders Germany.
 So much so, that over the centuries it has often passed from France to Germany and vice versa.

 In fact, Strasbourg, the capital of the region, is so close to Germany that you can take the local tram and be in the town of Kehl in Germany in under 15 minutes!
 Locals often go there for shopping during French public holidays.

-As we were told by our day tour guide, the locals are very proud of their culture and local dialect, which is similar to southern German influenced by French.
+Our tour guide told us that the locals are very proud of their culture and local dialect.
+This dialect is similar to southern German and influenced by French.
 Needless to say, after so many changes in border status during the ages, when asked, they’ll tell you they are Alsatian above all else.
 And, in my opinion, good for them!

 The best things to see and do in Alsace